 Mix the ingredients until well incorporated, again careful not to overmix.
 Here's a pro tip for you: Use a cookie scooper!
 A cookie scooper really does come in handy.
 Trust me it will save you time and keeps your hands cleaner.

 Now line a muffin tin or grease it if you wish.
-Fill the silicone cups 3/4 full.
+If using a mini muffin tin, make sure you reduce the cook time to 8-9 minutes.
+Fill the silicone cups ¾ full.
 If you fill it entirely your muffin will overflow.

 Healthy Veggie muffins